Nonparametric Causal Decomposition of Group Disparities: Estimands

 This decomposition attains a causal interpretation under (i) the causal assumption of conditional ignorability of the treatment, $Y^d \indep D \mid g, \x$, $\forall d, g, \x$, and (ii) the parametric assumption that the group-specific linear regressions are correctly specified.
-If and only if both assumptions are satisfied, the endowment and slope components in the KBO decomposition are equivalent to our prevalence and effect components, respectively; and the sum of the intercept and residual components equals our baseline component.\footnote{In practice, many KBO decompositions are farther removed from our approach.
-In particular, research often does not separate $D$ from $\X$ or heed the temporal order of variables.}
+If and only if both assumptions are satisfied, the endowment and slope components in the KBO decomposition are equivalent to our prevalence and effect components, respectively; and the sum of the intercept and residual components equals our baseline component.\footnote{Prior work has offered alternative causal interpretations for KBO decompositions under various assumptions.
+For example, a prominent literature shows that KBO decompositions can estimate the average treatment effect on the treated \citep{fortin_decomposition_2011, kline_oaxaca-blinder_2011, yamaguchi_decomposition_2015}.
+Similarly, \citet{chernozhukov_sorted_2018} show that a KBO decomposition can estimate the partial treatment effect.
+And \citet{huber_causal_2015} discusses using a KBO decomposition for estimating the natural indirect effect \citep{pearl_direct_2001}.
+None of these interpretations accommodates a descriptive group variable, with one important exception: \citet{jackson_decomposition_2018} establish a connection between the KBO decomposition (\ref{kbo}) and the unconditional random equalization decomposition that is discussed in Section \ref{sec:URED}.}

-Our decomposition in equation (\ref{eqt1}) differs from the KBO decomposition in three respects.
+Our decomposition (\ref{eqt1}) differs from the KBO decomposition in three respects.
 First, our decomposition is inherently causal, because it is directly formulated as estimands in potential outcomes notation.
-In contrast, the KBO decomposition, as an estimation framework, requires additional assumptions to support a causal interpretation.
+In contrast, the KBO decomposition requires additional assumptions to support a causal interpretation.
 Such assumptions are rarely stated in practice.
-Second, our decomposition is nonparametric, whereas KBO decompositions are model-based and hence rely on a particular functional form.
-Third, KBO decompositions do not contain a selection component, because the assumed functional form imposes effect homogeneity within each group.
-By contrast, our nonparametric decomposition does not impose effect homogeneity at any level and hence contains a selection component as a distinctive conceptual contribution.\footnote{Prior work has offered alternative causal interpretations for KBO decompositions under various assumptions.
-For example, a prominent literature shows that KBO decompositions can estimate the average treatment effect on the treated (ATT) \citep{fortin_decomposition_2011, kline_oaxaca-blinder_2011, yamaguchi_decomposition_2015}.
-Similarly, \citet{chernozhukov_sorted_2018} show that a KBO decomposition can estimate the partial treatment effect.
-And \citet{huber_causal_2015} discusses using a KBO decomposition for estimating natural indirect effects \citep{pearl_direct_2001}.
-None of these interpretations accommodates a descriptive group variable.}
+Second, our decomposition is nonparametric, whereas the KBO decomposition is model-based and hence relies on a particular functional form.
+Third, the KBO decomposition does not contain a selection component, because the assumed functional form imposes effect homogeneity within each group.
+By contrast, our nonparametric decomposition does not impose any effect homogeneity and hence contains a selection component as a distinctive conceptual contribution.